WingZLeung/TTDS/README.md

 # TTDS
 Text-to-dysarthric speech (TTDS) synthesis.
 An implementation to train the Grad-TTS model with the TORGO database (https://www.cs.toronto.edu/~complingweb/data/TORGO/torgo.html) as proposed in the paper "Training Data Augmentation for Dysarthric Automatic Speech Recognition by Text-to-Dysarthric-Speech Synthesis".
 The generated speech files are available on request.

-Some synthesised sound samples are available at https://wingzleung.github.io/.

 ## Installation